eggiroux/eggiroux/README.md

 - Random sectors generated when hopping around the galaxy.

 Backend:
+- A live server for resource market prices that update every hours based on a Google Trends API query.
 - My own auth server (using bcrypt and jason web tokens)
-- A live server for resource market prices that update every hours based on a Google Trends API query.
+- Game data (prices and some game logic) stored on MongoDB.
-- Player and Game data saved on MongoDB.
+- Player data stored on MongoDB.